GianfrancoPiazzolla/Liken-Master/README.md

 The **Stats** tab provides a rich summary dashboard for the active BEV profile.

 #### 🔑 Key Metrics (top grid)
-- 🏆 **Best Station** — name of the cheapest effective-cost station at mid-SOC
+- 🏆 **Best Station** — name of the cheapest effective-cost station at min-SOC
 - 💶 **Best Effective Cost** — lowest €/kWh from your stations (highlighted chip)
 - ⚡ **ICE Breakeven** — the threshold price, always visible for reference
 - 🛡️ **vs Breakeven** — how many €/kWh below the breakeven the best station sits